Lahore University of Management Sciences: Campus

-The oldest building at LUMS is the two-storeyed Academic Block designed by Habib Fida Ali which spreads over an area of 150,000 sq. ft.
+The oldest building at LUMS is the two-storey Academic Block designed by Habib Fida Ali which spreads over an area of 150,000 sq. ft.
 The Mushtaq Ahmad Gurmani School of Humanities and Social Sciences (MGSHSS) is based in this building.
 The five-storey Suleman Dawood School of Business (SDSB) building occupies an area of 160,000 sq. ft, and accommodates over 1300 students.
 The Syed Babar Ali School of Science and Engineering (SBASSE) is based in a 5-storey building which covers an area of 300,000 sq. ft; the building includes a 10MW electrical grid station and 20 research labs.
+The latest addition to the building is National Incubation Center in the basement.
 The Shaikh Ahmad Hassan School of Law (SAHSOL) spreads over an area of 78,000 sq. ft and comprises auditoriums, discussion rooms, faculty offices, meeting rooms, the Centre for Chinese Legal Studies and a state of the art moot court which is a replica of the courtroom of the Chief Justice of the Lahore High Court.

 More than half of the student body at LUMS lives on campus, which includes seven male and five female hostels.
 The Syed Maratab Ali Sports Complex includes a school gym and sports facilities for basketball, tennis, cricket and squash.
 The Pepsi Dining Centre (PDC) covers an area of 14,000 sq. ft, and was funded by PepsiCo.
 The Coca-Cola Aquatic Centre includes an Olympic-size swimming pool and is funded by a Rs.
 22 million grant from the Coca-Cola Company.
 A new female hostel (F6) is being constructed with Rs.
 350 million in funding from the Syed Babar Ali Foundation.
 The new hostel building will be able to accommodate an additional 504 female students and will provide additional facilities such as breakout places, tea and coffee kiosks, and an open courtyard.

 The LUMS library provides services that include loans, online information searching, reference services, inter-library loan, document delivery, photocopying, viewing of audiovisual and microfilm materials, access to virtual collections and digital resources, CD-ROM and online searching.
 It has a collection of 350,000 volumes, 128,000 e-books and 35,000 e-Journals.
 The library has a multidisciplinary wing (the Khalid Ishaq Wing) dedicated to jurist and scholar Khalid M. Ishaq, who donated 92,957 books from his collection to the library.

 The campus also hosts a variety of animals.
 The most common animals found on campus are cats.
 The friendly cats are protected and fed by the Animal Welfare Society at LUMS.

 Academics

-The university provides 18 undergraduate majors and 24 graduate degrees.
+The university provides 21 undergraduate majors and 26 graduate degrees.
 The university consists of five schools which are further divided into various departments.